A photo of the Lovell silhouetted on the horizon at dusk.

 • Cyanotype crafting (weather dependent)

 • Pre-event optional dining add-on (17.00 – 18.00).
-Booking form here.
+More details and booking form here.

 Recommended for ages 14+.
 Tickets also include a summer cooler beverage on entry!